Aravindhakumar-M/SLAM-ROS/Teleop Controller/README.md

 ## Node Details
 The script uses the curses library to capture keyboard input.
 It initializes the ROS node as "teleop_node" and publishes direction commands as Int16MultiArray to the /wheel topic.

+## Acknowledgments
+ROS community for providing a robust framework for robot control.